matijs/probablerobot.net/content/post/creating-bundles-with-webpack.md

 webpack configuration.
 In this case we will end up with a file named `main.bundle.js` in the `dist/` directory of the root of our project.

-So that is how webpack does its bundling in a nutshell.
-This has only limited usefulness because by default webpack only knows how to bundle whatever code it picks up from `import` and `require` statements.
+That is how webpack does its bundling in a nutshell.
+Because it only knows about `import` and `require` it is not extremely useful out of the box.
 In the next article we will see how we can make it a lot more useful.

 [^1]: As of webpack 4 if you do not provide an entry point, it will look for `src/index.js`.
 [^2]: If you give webpack more than one entry point you will end up with an equal amount of bundles.